farisachugthai/viconf/UltiSnips/README.rst

 .. note::

-   I personally use Ag, the Silver-Searcher for the backend of FZF.
-It's substantially faster and I've generally found it much more accessible than GNU Grep.
+   I personally use ripgrep or fd for the backend of FZF.
+   It's substantially faster and I've generally found it much more accessible than GNU grep or GNU find.

 FZF can also be configured to display a preview window peer at the exact snippet; in addition to the fact that it allows you to write a header!
 I'd